sandydunlop/website/docs/markista/Markista-Javadoc/markista/model/Api.md

 ### appliedAnnotations

-List of annotations applied to this type.
+List of applied annotations.

+---

+### links

+List of links.

 ---